dylanaraps/neofetch/Readme.md

                        to the top edge of the window

---gap num              Gap between image and text right side --noimg                Disable all images
+--gap num              Gap between image and text right side --images on/off        Enable/Disable all images" --wall on/off          Enable/Disable the wallpaper function"
---nowall               Disable the wallpaper function
                        and fallback to \$img
 --clean                Remove all cropped images